johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 5. Compile: `g++ -std=c++17 -g -o SudokuSolver SudokuSolver.cpp Game.cpp Grid.cpp PossibleGrid.cpp`
 6. Run: `./SudokuSolver`
-7. Replace "filename" in `filename.txt` with the board mode and size, then enter the number of threads (if in `parallel` directory) when prompted.
+7. Replace `[filename].txt` with the board mode and size, then enter the number of threads (if in `parallel` directory) when prompted.
 Refer to the console for guidance.

 # Troubleshooting